You Are So Beautiful: Background

+Dennis Wilson

 According to Beach Boys biographer Jon Stebbins, although Dennis Wilson is not credited as a writer, he helped Preston finish writing "You Are So Beautiful".
 Preston and Wilson are said to have collaborated on the song while attending a party where they discussed the concept of beauty.
-In the opinion of Craig Hlavaty, writing for Houston Press, while Wilson never sought to claim a share of the song's authorship, "If you check out Wilson's solo work, you can hear where Wilson's mind took over 'Beautiful.'"
+In the opinion of Craig Hlavaty, writing for Houston Press, while Wilson never sought to claim a share of the song's authorship, "if you check out Wilson's solo work, you can hear where Wilson's mind took over 'Beautiful.'"

-Billy Hinsche, close friend of and sideman with the Beach Boys, stated that he was at the party and witnessed Preston and Wilson working on the song "out of the corner of my ear and the corner of my eye".
+Billy Hinsche, a close friend and longtime touring member of the Beach Boys, stated that he witnessed Preston and Wilson working on the song "out of the corner of my ear and the corner of my eye" at the party.
 He said that he was unaware of how much of the song Preston had already written prior to Wilson's involvement.
-"Maybe it was just his [Wilson's] interpretation of the song.
+"Maybe it was just [Wilson's] interpretation of the song.
 Later Dennis said to me, 'Well, you know, I helped write that song.'"
-In a 2004 interview, when asked whether his brother Dennis was "one of the uncredited writers" of "You Are So Beautiful", Brian Wilson said: "He did not write that song."
+In a 2004 interview, brother Brian Wilson denied whether Dennis was "one of the uncredited writers".

-Dennis sang "You Are So Beautiful" as an encore at Beach Boys shows intermittently from 1975 until his death in 1983.
+Dennis sang "You Are So Beautiful" (usually as an encore) at Beach Boys shows intermittently from 1975 until his final performances in 1983.
 A live rendition, circa 1978, and an edited 1983 live rendition both appear in the film The Beach Boys: An American Band (1985).
 A live version was released on the group's album Good Timin': Live at Knebworth England 1980 in 2002.

 Composition

 "You Are So Beautiful" was originally published in the key of A♭ major in common time with a tempo of 70 beats per minute.
 Cocker's vocals span from B♭2 to E♭4.
-The song is unusual in that the chord progression does not include the "V" chord.

 Critical reception

 Marc Lee of The Daily Telegraph noted the song's contemplative beginning, accompanied only by piano, followed by "lush strings" which "sweep in and carry [Cocker] off into passionate ecstasies".
 Lee commented that the song, one of Cocker's best-known works, was a good example of Cocker's ability to be both gentle and "gloriously stirring".

+In 2016, the original recording of the song by Joe Cocker released in 1974 on the A&M label was inducted into the Grammy Hall of Fame.